ALsJourney/documentation-coolify/docs/services/calibre-web.md

 ## What is Calibre Web

-Calibre-web is a web app providing a clean interface for browsing, reading and downloading eBooks.
+Calibre web is a web app providing a clean interface for browsing, reading and downloading eBooks.

 ## Links